 In 1933, three states voted to repeal the Prohibition, but the decision took time to spread and be enforced.
 President Franklin D. Roosevelt finally ended Prohibition once there was enough Constitutional administration out of the way!

-After the repeal of prohibition in 1933, data was collected re the consumption of alcohol.
+After the repeal of prohibition in 1933, data was collected on the consumption of alcohol.
 Figures actually confirm that after the end of Prohibition, the consumption of alcohol was not much different than the levels of consumption prior to it starting!

 Unlikely beneficiaries of prohibition were doctors and nurses who were in greater demand.